f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-appconnect-waf/automation-workflow.rst

 **STEP 7:** Once all resources are created successfully, wait for few mins and to validate the test infra, login to GCP console and navigate to load balancers menu.
-Copy the public IP of LB and access it in a browser using port 80 as shown below
+Copy the public IP of LB and access it in a browser using port 80 as shown below (**Note:** Application backend PII response data may fail sometimes and will work after few attempted failures, so please retry 5-10 times.)

 .. image:: assets/cloud-nlb.JPG